GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 Forex trading is online currency trading; a retail trader buys one's currency and sells the other to make a profit.
 It is a famous way to make side income because people don't need to do marketing to sell products.

 ## How Forex Trading Works
-For an offline forex trading example, imagine you want to travel from your country, the United States of America, to Japan.
-In this situation, you must convert your cash from USD to YEN at a nearby money changer.
-You are essentially selling dollars and buying yen at the rates the exchanger provides.
-These rates include the actual yen currency value plus some commission the exchanger charges.

-If you find the given rates acceptable and are willing to buy the yen currencies at a specific amount of dollars, the transaction will be completed.
-Otherwise, you may choose to seek another exchanger offering lower rates.

 In <strong>online forex trading</strong>, everything is done electronically through a <strong>forex broker platform</strong> called the Electronic Communication Network (ECN).
 The transaction between you as the broker's client and the broker as your dealer is called Over-the-counter (OTC).